kjohnston1149/pdx-comedy/README.md

 ## Technologies Used

-_This application uses HTML, CSS, JavaScript, and JQuerey._
+_This application uses HTML, CSS, JavaScript, and JQuery._

 ### License